serain/serain.github.io/_posts/2018-10-11-minikube-rce-and-vm-escape.markdown

 ## Disclaimer

-This article originally posted on the [MWR Labs blog](https://labs.mwrinfosecurity.com/advisories/minikube-rce/).
+This article was originally posted on the [MWR Labs blog](https://labs.mwrinfosecurity.com/advisories/minikube-rce/).
 It is provided here as a mirror.

 ## Description